github/docs/content/code-security/secret-scanning/about-the-regular-expression-generator-for-custom-patterns.md

 <!--Note on the versioning above ^.
 This article is visible to free, pro, team users for transparency.
 They cannot use the feature so `fpt` is not included in the feature definition.-->

-## About the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}
+## About custom patterns with {% data variables.secret-scanning.copilot-secret-scanning %}

 {% data variables.product.prodname_secret_scanning_caps %} scans repositories for a predefined set of secrets from our partner program, as well as custom patterns that are user-defined.
 Custom patterns are formatted as regular expressions.

-Regular expressions can be challenging for people to write.
-The {% data variables.secret-scanning.custom-pattern-regular-expression-generator %} makes it possible for you to define your custom patterns without knowledge of regular expressions.
+Regular expressions can be challenging for people to write. {% data variables.secret-scanning.copilot-secret-scanning %} helps you to define your custom patterns without knowledge of regular expressions.
 Within the existing custom pattern page, you can launch a generative AI experience where you input a text description of what pattern you would like to detect, include optional example strings that should be detected, and get matching regular expressions in return.

 ### Input processing